 Narcissism and insecurity.

-Those people with this very marked trait are excessively aware of their own desires and needs and can become proud of being so, as revealed by a study by the University of Indiana in 2014.
+Those people with this well-marked trait are excessively aware of their desires and needs and can become proud of being so, as revealed by a study by the University of Indiana in 2014.

 Narcissists may seem very confident people, but in reality, they feel empty and put on a mask to hide their insecurity.

-They are not what they appear to be, but they are all facade.
+They are not what they appear to be, but they are all facades.

 Now, narcissists are people who often make friends quickly, being able to become sweet at first.

-In the long run, but they have severe difficulties in maintaining relationships because sooner or later, their real personality comes to light.
+Eventually, but they have severe difficulties in maintaining relationships because eventually, their real personality comes to light.

 Things narcissistic people do.

-Narcissists need other people to feel admired.
+Narcissists require other people to feel admired.
 But how do narcissistic people behave?
-What habits or behaviours do they perform frequently?
+What habits or behaviors do they perform frequently?

-If something characterises narcissists is their attempt to give a perfect image of themselves and often show airs of superiority.
+If something characterizes narcissists is their attempt to give a perfect image of themselves and frequently show airs of superiority.